Meet the Team

 Education and Outreach

 I graduated from Humboldt State University in 2003 with a B.S. in Biology and joined the Point Blue team in 2004 as a bird banding intern at the Palomarin Field Station in Bolinas, CA. I have worked as a field biologist in Point Blue's San Francisco Bay Tidal Marsh, Central Valley Riparian, and Northern Sierra Forest projects.
 Outside of my work with Point Blue, I have conducted Marbled Murrelet surveys in Southwest Oregon, Yellow-billed Cuckoo monitoring in Southeast Arizona, and plant (tropical liverwort) research on the Island of Trinidad.
 In 2007 I migrated from field biology to conservation education to disseminate Point Blue's science to various audiences and help inspire the current and next generation of conservation scientists and environmental stewards.
+And in 2017 I took a natural step more towards the communications aspect of conservation outreach and education in hopes to evolve and increase my positive impact towards achieving Point Blue's mission.

 California Ricelands and Waterbirds, joint project with other Point Blue staff and the California Rice Commission